litmuschaos/v1-litmus-docs/docs/ec2-terminate-by-tag.md

             # enable it if the target instance is a part of self-managed nodegroup.
             - name: MANAGED_NODEGROUP
               value: 'disable'

+             # Target the percentage of instance filtered from tag
+            - name: INSTANCE_AFFECTED_PERC
+              value: ''
 ```

 ### Create the ChaosEngine Resource